kkots/ggxrd_freecam/README.md

 ; Multiplier for FOV change speed (using fovIncrease/fovDecrease).
 Active always while changing FOV fovChangeSpeedMultiplier = 1.0

+; Freezes the game
+freezeGameToggle = F3

+; Plays the game in slow motion.
+Specifies by how many times to slow the game down in "slowmoTimes" slowmoGameToggle = F4

+; Only works while the game is frozen using freezeGameToggle.
+Advances the game forward one frame allowNextFrameKeyCombo = F5

+; This works in conjunction with slowmoGameToggle.
+Only round numbers greater than 1 allowed.
+Specifies by how many times to slow the game down slowmoTimes = 3
 ```

 You can specify a combination of keys and/or mouse buttons, separated by `+` sign.